kaisenlinux/manpages-dev/category/Backup/rsync.md

               o      Number of created files is the count of how many "files" (generic sense) were created (as opposed to updated).
 The total count will be followed by a list of  counts by filetype (if the total is non-zero).

-              o      Number of deleted files  is the count of how many "files" (generic sense) were created (as opposed to updated).
-The total count will be followed by a list of counts by filetype (if the total is non-zero).
-Note that this line is only output if deletions are in effect, and only if protocol 31 is being used (the default for  rsync
+              o      Number of deleted files  is the count of how many "files" (generic sense) were deleted.
+The total count will be followed by a list of counts by filetype (if the to‐ tal is non-zero).
+Note that this line is only output if deletions are in effect, and only if protocol 31 is being used (the default for rsync 3.1.x).
-                     3.1.x).

               o      Number of regular files transferred is the count of normal files that were updated via rsync's delta-transfer algorithm, which does not include dirs, symlinks,  etc.
                      Note that rsync 3.1.0 added the word "regular" into this heading.

               o      Total file size is the total sum of all file sizes in the transfer.
 This does not count any size for directories or special files, but does include the size of sym‐